 (B) Ineligibility of Elderly Developments.

-(i) Any Elderly Development of two stories or more that does not include elevator service for any Units or living space above the first floor;
+(i) Any Elderly Development of two stories or more that does not include elevator service for any Units or common areas above the ground floor;

 (ii) Any Elderly Development with any Units having more than two bedrooms with the exception of up to three employee Units reserved for the use of the manager, maintenance, and/or security officer.
 These employee Units must be specifically designated as such; or